nazariyg/Phred/README.md

 * CUrl
 * CFile

-When sorting Unicode string inside OOP arrays, you've got multiple methods at your disposal.
+When sorting Unicode strings inside OOP arrays, you've got multiple methods at your disposal.
 There is `sort` method that would sorts your strings using the default or custom comparator and, in case of a default comparator i.e. `Cmpr::ORDER_ASC` or `Cmpr::ORDER_DESC`, the string would be sorted with all possible Unicode collation options set to their defaults.
 The next is `sortOn` method that lets you sort your strings based on return values from one of the OOP string's methods.
 And there are methods specifically optimized for string sorting.

 The `sortUStrings`, `sortUStringsCi`, `sortUStringsNat`, `sortUStringsNatCi` methods of the OOP array perform faster when sorting Unicode strings as compared to the other, more general-purpose sorting methods.
 What else makes this methods special is that, when calling any of the methods, you can specify Unicode collation to be used for string comparison: